Katakana カタカナ

 2. Horizontal strokes come before vertical strokes.

-3. Take especial note to the stroke orders of シ and ツ.
-For シ, its third stroke is irregularly written from the bottom upward, which is how you can distinguish it from ツ, which is written regularly.
+3. Take special note to the stroke orders of シ and ツ.
+The third stroke of シ is irregularly written from the bottom upward, whereas ツ is written regularly.

 4. Also take note of the stroke orders of ソ and ン.
-For ン, its second stroke is irregularly written from the bottom upward, which is how you can distinguish it from ソ, which is written regularly.
+The second stroke of ン is irregularly written from the bottom upward, whereas ソ is written regularly.

 Examples of Katakana

-The best way to learn how to read Katakana is by practicing with actual words written in it.
-Below is a list of 60 common words written without romanization.
-Utilize the chart above to look up any symbol that you don’t know how to read.
+The most effective way to learn katakana is by practicing with real Japanese words written in katakana.
+Below, you will find a list of 60 common words without romanization.
+Use the chart above to look up any symbols you are not familiar with as you practice reading these words.

 アフリカ